The Kut: Career

 The Kut's debut album, "Valley of Thorns", containing 10 successful tracks, which was released by Criminal Records, reached Number 7 in the UK Rock Album Charts, and Number 18 in the UK Independent Album Charts.

-The Kut's second album, GRIT, was released on Princess Maha's Criminal Records label, charting at No. 1 in the UK Rock Albums Chart.

 In November 2020, The Kut announced that a charity Christmas single, "Waiting for Christmas", would be released in aid of Red Cross.
 The single, although pre-empted to be an underdog, later made the MTV USA playlist, was selected by Music Choice USA and aired on the Christmas Special of LATV.
 The single simultaneously became No. 3 in the [NACC] Most Accessed 'Top Singles' heat seeker chart.
 The single would later be highlighted by the Official Charts Company website as an Official Contender for Christmas Number 1, finally placing at Number 10 in the UK Top 100 Physical Sales Chart and at Number 65 in the Top 100 Sales Chart, for the week 25–31 December 2020.

 Post pandemic, The Kut returned to live stages with a headline set at Isle of Wight Festival on River Stage and took part in the Music Venue Trust National Lottery Tour to #ReviveLive Music, later joining US high-voltage rockers Electric Six on UK Tour Dates.

 In April 2022, The Kut announced that their second album, GRIT, would be released and feature the collective of musicians that she had toured with.
 A concept record focusing on independence, passion and purpose mirroring The Kut's journey as a self-releasing independent artist, GRIT debuted at Number 1 in the Official UK Rock Album chart, and Number 5 in The Independent Album Chart.

 The record also charted in six other official UK charts and became the first Number 1 rock album to feature women on vocals, guitars, bass and drums since the genre chart formed in 1994.
 The album includes the earlier singles ANIMO (meaning courage) and Satellite, the former winning the UK Songwriting Contest in two categories.
 The latest music video 'And 1 More...' was filmed at Gods Own Junkyard in London and directed by Mike Gripz.
 Summer and Autumn tour dates celebrating the release of GRIT took place in the summer of 2022 and continued through September.

 In late November 2022, the Kut released new single "Fun When You're Winning" in support of England's upcoming chances in the FIFA World Cup 2022.
 Described by Maha as a "psych up song", the single had already featured on EFL Highlights and on English Premier League highlights on Talksport.
 Moreover, the song has also gained coverage in other sports, being played on Sky Sports Cricket and Diamond League Athletics also.